-- Maunga Hikurangi is a 130 km drive from Gisborne, making it accessible for a day trip adventure.
+- Maunga Hikurangi is a 130 km drive from Gisborne, making it a feasible day trip for adventurers seeking a unique experience.

-- Visitors must obtain permission from Te Runanganui o Ngāti Porou before accessing the mountain.
+- Visitors must secure permission from Te Runanganui o Ngāti Porou before accessing this sacred mountain to ensure respect.

-- Check for weather-related closures and restrictions to ensure a safe and respectful visit.
+- Always check for weather-related closures or restrictions to ensure a safe and respectful visit to this iconic site.

 Location and Geography

-Nestled in the eastern corner of New Zealand's North Island, Maunga Hikurangi stands approximately 130 kilometres north of Gisborne, making it an accessible destination for adventurers.
+Positioned in the eastern reaches of New Zealand’s North Island, Maunga Hikurangi lies about 130 km north of Gisborne, offering an accessible escape for outdoor enthusiasts.

-This stunning peak, part of the Raukumara Range, is the highest non-volcanic mountain in the North Island, rising to an impressive elevation of 1,754 metres.
-The summit features striking alpine scree, offering breathtaking panoramic views of the surrounding landscapes.
+This majestic peak, part of the Raukumara Range, is the highest non-volcanic mountain in the North Island, towering at 1,754 meters.
+Its summit, adorned with rugged alpine scree, provides sweeping views of the surrounding landscapes, a testament to its natural grandeur.

-With its captivating scenery and challenging hiking trails, Maunga Hikurangi is a must-visit for those seeking adventure in New Zealand's stunning outdoors.
+With its striking scenery and challenging trails, Maunga Hikurangi remains a premier destination for those exploring New Zealand’s stunning outdoors.

 Cultural Significance